scikit-learn-contrib/hiclass/docs/source/introduction/learn.rst

 Learn how to use HiClass
 ========================

-In the next few chapters, you will learn how to :ref:`Install HiClass` and set up your own production-ready hierarchical pipelines.
+In the next few chapters, you will learn how to :ref:`Install HiClass` and set up your own hierarchical machine learning pipelines.

 Once you are set up, we suggest working through our examples, including: